-Below is our suggested itinerary for summer in Europe, with links to many more destination ideas for those with a little longer to explore Europe.
+Below is our suggested itinerary for summer in Europe, with links to many more destinations throughout, for those with a little more time on their hands.

-1) Paris, France (3 days, 2 nights)
+1. Paris, France (3 days, 2 nights)

 Top Tip: Visit Sacre Couer at dawn, for undisturbed hazy morning views across the city.

 Once you’ve filled up on macaroons and soaked up Paris’ je ne sais quoi, it’s time to grab a bottle of water, your favourite book and settle down for a beautiful train journey south.
-Sangria and Spain awaits!
+Sangria and Spain awaits.

-2) Barcelona, Spain (3 days, 2 nights)
+2. Barcelona, Spain (3 days, 2 nights)

-Paris – Barcelona: 6 hours, 33 minutes.
+Paris – Barcelona (by train): 6 hours, 33 minutes

-Top tip: If you want to enjoy a lazy beach afternoon, avoid Barceloneta beach and instead head to Sitges town, which boasts 17 beaches (including two nudist beaches!)
+Top tip: If you want to enjoy a lazy beach afternoon, avoid Barceloneta beach and instead head to Sitges town, which boasts 17 beaches (including two nudist beaches).
 This is around a 45 minute journey by train.

-3) Seville, Spain (3 days, 2 nights)
+3. Seville, Spain (3 days, 2 nights)

-Barcelona – Seville: 5 hours, 30 minutes.
+Barcelona – Seville (by train): 5 hours, 30 minutes

-Seville, the land of tapas and flamenco is one of Analucia’s gems.
+Seville, the land of tapas and flamenco, is one of Analucia’s gems.
 Bursting with Moorish inspired buildings such as Alcázar and Seville Cathedral, this small city is a perfect place to enjoy by foot.
-Take a few days to enjoy its surprisingly cheap but delicious tapas and vibrant history.
+Take a few days to enjoy its surprisingly cheap, but delicious, tapas and vibrant history.

 Where to stay: Corral del Rey, located down the narrow streets of old Seville is achingly beautiful.
 Enjoy the rooftop pool when the heat gets too much.

 Top Tip: Getting a little weary of all the walking?
 Take a soak in the exquisite Baños Árabes underground baths.
 These sunken baths, lit only by candlelight, are the perfect place to unwind.
-The only problem you’ll face is deciding which sumptuous pool to unwind in!
+The only problem you’ll face is deciding which sumptuous pool to unwind in.
 Our favourite was the floating salt pool.

-Once you’ve had your Moroccan inspired fix of southern Spain, it’s time to head for its closely related yet entirely different neighbour: Portugal.
+Once you’ve had your Moroccan inspired fix of southern Spain, it’s time to head for its closely related, yet entirely different, neighbour: Portugal.

-4) Porto, Portugal (3 days, 2 nights)
+4. Porto, Portugal (3 days, 2 nights)

 Top tip: No visit to Portugal would be complete without a wine tasting tour.
 Try the Douro Valley tour for a day’s trip outside of the city and a gentle cruise down a river.
 All whilst sipping on endless glasses of wine.
-Perfect!

-5) Stop over of your choice: France or Spain (1 – 2 nights)
+5. Stop over of your choice: France or Spain (1 – 2 nights)

 Stopping further north?
 Try the beautiful city of Lille.

-6) Venice (3 days, 2 nights)
+6. Venice (3 days, 2 nights)

 From Nice: 7 hours 40 (changing at Milan)

-Summer in Europe just wouldn’t be complete without a visit to this beautiful lagoon city.
-Stepping into the bustling waterways is pretty much everything you’d expect it to be and worth every euro (we warn you now, this is not a cheap city).
+Walking alongside its busy waterways is pretty much everything you’d expect it to be and worth every euro (we will warn you now, this is not a cheap city).
 Enjoy a few days getting lost amongst the canals and hidden alleyways.

 Top tip: jump on a ferry and head out to Burano Island for a day.
 This colourful island is the perfect place to unwind in the sun with a seafood lunch.

-*If you have time and fancy squeezing in another Italian city, we highly recommend jumping on a train to Verona.
-This small but perfectly formed city can be seen in a day (including the famous Juliet balcony), so you can be back in Venice for bedtime!
+If you have time and fancy squeezing in another Italian city, we highly recommend jumping on a train to Verona.
+This small, but perfectly formed, city can be seen in a day (including the famous Juliet balcony), so you can be back in Venice for bedtime.

-7) Rome (3 days, 2 nights)
+7. Rome (3 days, 2 nights)